Introduction

 The Neutral Interest Rate

 In standard macroeconomic theory, the long-run neutral nominal rate is roughly equal to potential growth plus the inflation target – around 4.5 per cent in Australia's case.
 Since the global financial crisis, central banks held rates well below this for over a decade without generating persistent inflation.
-Quantitative easing (QE) distorted the picture.
+Global quantitative easing (QE) distorted the picture (even in Australia, which was a late comer to QE).

 But QE is now being unwound through quantitative tightening (QT).
-Rates are back well above the zero lower bound.
+Global rates are back well above the zero lower bound.
 We are closer to a conventional interest rate environment than at any point in nearly twenty years.
 That reopens the question of whether the current policy rate of 3.85 per cent is actually restrictive – or whether it is closer to neutral, or even accommodative.
+My intuition is that policy is still inappropriately accommodative.

 With hindsight, the rate cuts in the first half of 2025 look ill-judged.
 Inflation moved back up.
 Unemployment moved below the NAIRU.
 The data are consistent with policy easing into an already-tight economy.
 The RBA is now reversing cuts it should not have made.